Rescuing Crystal on Independence Day!

 By staying involved with the victims long after the cameras have stopped rolling, she has a devoted and talented team (some of whom are the actual victims themselves) that will be ready for work once they start rolling again.

 MoviesMakingADifference (a 501c3) is proud to announce the post-production phase of their latest film, ‘CULT CARTEL’.
 It is a sequel to the popular, ‘Audience Choice’ award-winning 'CATHEDRAL CANYON'.
 Post-Production is expected to continue through December 2020.

 MMAD has long been the only nonprofit in AZ to exclusively work to support the efforts of those victimized by this cartel/church.
 What makes this project especially unique is this film will actually employ many of those who have managed to escape or been banished from the community with little education, no family support or understanding of the outside world.
 For years they have been struggling to rebuild or rather begin their lives.

-Escapees will be featured actors (this is not a documentary but a feature based on true events) and paid both behind and in front of the camera.
-They will not be sensationally exploited as they so often are so audiences can peer into their personal lives but this film will empower them to finally have a voice and enlighten those that have so long ignored their plight.
-Some will be script consultants.
-Others will also be involved in set design, craft services, hair and make-up, camera and other crew.
-The handsome Young Barlow will be portraying a young man experiencing much of the hardships that Young himself was forced to endure.
+Escapees were featured actors (this is not a documentary but a feature based on true events) and paid both behind and in front of the camera.
+They were not be sensationally exploited as they so often are so audiences can peer into their personal lives but this film will empower them to finally have a voice and enlighten those that have so long ignored their plight.
+Some were script consultants, others were involved in set design, craft services, hair and make-up, camera and other crew.
+The handsome Young Barlow will be seen portraying a young man experiencing much of the hardships that Young himself was forced to endure.
 He had the incredible opportunity of working alongside Hollywood actors Don Most (Happy Days) and Jud Tylor (That 70's Show).

-Forbidden to speak to the public for many years and still unavailable because of distrust of the outside world, never before has a film crew been welcomed in as a friend of the community, where most of the scenes was shot on location in the Colorado City town, in and around homes claimed back from the Church by brave families willing to stand up to them.
+Forbidden to speak to the public for many years and still unavailable because of distrust of the outside world, never before has a feature film crew been welcomed in as a friend of the community, where most of the scenes was shot on location in the Colorado City town, in and around homes claimed back from the Church by brave families willing to stand up to them.